byrrice/2Dinos/README.md

 https://stackoverflow.com/questions/42207122/create-a-basic-2d-platformer-game-in-unity - general player script

-Shoutout to Brackeys for camera following, and various other scripts,
+Shoutout to Brackeys for camera following, and various other scripts.